statkclee/2018-10-27-hallym/index.md

 country: "kr"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1)
 language: "kr"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
 latlng: "37.886120, 127.738674"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)
-humandate: "Oct 27-28, 2018"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "2018년 10월 27-28일"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "10:00 am - 17:00 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2018-10-27      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2018-10-28        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Nick Tierney", "Kwangchun Lee"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Nick Tierney", "이광춘"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Yeouhn Sung"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["성여운"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["kwangchun.lee.7@gmail.com"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:             # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)